DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager/readme.md

 Clears a `Policy` from a resource.
 */
 await gapi.client.organizations.clearOrgPolicy({ resource: "resource",  });

 /*
-Updates the specified `Policy` on the resource.
-Creates a new `Policy` for that `Constraint` on the resource if one does not exist.

-Not supplying an `etag` on the request `Policy` results in an unconditional write of the `Policy`.
-*/
-await gapi.client.organizations.setOrgPolicy({ resource: "resource",  });

-/*
-Sets the access control policy on an Organization resource.
-Replaces any existing policy.
-The `resource` field should be the organization's resource name, e.g. "organizations/123".

-Authorization requires the Google IAM permission `resourcemanager.organizations.setIamPolicy` on the specified organization
-*/
-await gapi.client.organizations.setIamPolicy({ resource: "resource",  });

-/*
 Gets the latest state of a long-running operation.
 Clients can use this